 Nevertheless, that emotion, as highly desired as it is, need not be bought.
 So forget flicking through catalogues and watching hypnotic TV ads.
 Instead, gather around and discover 8 valuable gifts that don’t cost a thing…

-- The Gift of Compassion – The empathetic understanding of others’ vissitudial experiences.
+- The Gift of Compassion – The empathetic understanding of others’ vicissitudes.
 Practice this by healing your old wounds, gathering alternative perceptions, listening attentively and by reflecting on what you’ve learned.

 - The Gift of Kindness – Present the world with a generous, approachable and considerate nature.
 Practice this by giving to others, checking in with people, offering your time and abilities to those in need, or simply being mindful of the world around you.